 (Photo: “Mandala of Desires (Blue Lotus Wish Tree)” sculpture dress in peace silk and eco friendly textile ink, Mandali Mendrilla, 2015.)

-The Mandala of Desires (Blue Lotus Wish Tree) dress needs little introduction, having been exhibited at the China Art Museum in Shanghai, in 2015, as part of the Forms of Devotion exhibition, as well as having received a considerable amount of media coverage.
-The Mandala of Desires is the second in Mandali Mendrilla’s Wish Tree Dress series and it was created for the Belgian MOSA collection belonging to Mr. Martin Gurvich, museum director and son of artist Jose Gurvich.
+The Mandala of Desires (Blue Lotus Wish Tree) dress needs little introduction, having been exhibited at the China Art Museum in Shanghai, in 2015, as well as having received considerable media coverage.
+The Mandala of Desires is the second in Mandali Mendrilla’s Wish Tree Dress series.

 If not familiar with this sculpture dress, click here to read more about it.